Rakeshmonkee/DMA/How to Flash/readme.md

 Info : sector 12 took 108 ms
 ```

-Will go up to sector 24
+Will go up to sector 23 or 24

 Once it shows something like